Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Final Thoughts

-For a little historical reference, our original AI and Obstacle Avoidance competition from 2022 is below.
-We expect to have a new competition available to view in the coming months.
+For historical reference, our original AI and Obstacle Avoidance competition from 2022 is included below.

 What we test for